-We Will Not Hold Any Asset Comprising the Reference Asset for Your Benefit.
+We Will Not Hold Any Shares of the Reference Stock for Your Benefit.

-The indenture and the terms governing your notes do not contain any restriction on our ability of the ability of any of our affiliates to sell, pledge or otherwise convey all or any portion of the securities that may comprise the Reference Asset that we or they may acquire.
-Neither we nor our affiliates will pledge or otherwise hold any assets for your benefit, including any Reference Asset or its components.
+The indenture and the terms governing your notes do not contain any restriction on our ability of any of our affiliates to sell, pledge or otherwise convey all or any shares of the Reference Stock that we or they may acquire.
+Neither we nor our affiliates will pledge or otherwise hold any such shares for your benefit.
 Consequently, in the event of our bankruptcy, insolvency or liquidation, any of those assets that we own will be subject to the claims of our creditors generally and will not be available for your benefit specifically.